hjhuney/Kaggle-Ames-Housing-Prices/README.md

 Observations
 * R2 and RMSLE scores are improving as I convert more categorical variables to integer values based on mean pricing data.
+* Adaboost with XGBoost embedded seems to be the best model thus far

 Submissions
 * 001: xgboost, score=0.13781, minimal feature engineering, top 50%
+* 004: adaboost(xgboost), score = .1295